 If you use bamboo skewers make sure you soak them for at least 30 minutes in water before using.

-I bought some nice skewers made by Cuisinart that have double tongs so it’s easy to flip the kabobs.
-They also have a slide that easily pushes off whatever is on the tongs.
+I bought some nice skewers made by Cuisinart that have double tines so it’s easy to flip the kabobs.
+They also have a slide that easily pushes off whatever is on the tines.

 With the grill going, a perfect accompaniment to the steak is grilled veggies.
 Try sweet peppers of all colors, onions, mushrooms, and maybe a poblano or jalapeno pepper.
-Just lightly oil the vegetables with cooking spray or olive oil before grilling.
+Just lightly oil the vegetables with cooking spray or olive oil before grilling and add a bit of garlic powder too.

 Grilling steak kabobs is perfect for a nice summer evening meal.
 Invite some friends over too for an easy, relaxing, delicious meal.